vitalik/django-ninja/docs/docs/guides/input/operations.md

 def event_source_operation(request):
     ...
 ```
+> [!WARNING]
+> Note that using synchronous SSE may block the WSGI worker; use asynchronous SSE with the ASGI worker for better performance.

 See the [operations parameters](../../reference/operations-parameters.md)
 reference docs for information on what you can pass to any of these decorators.